Vélektro le vélo facileVélektro le vélo facile

 ©Vélektro le vélo facile|Alexandre Kozel

-How do you get around?on the Pink Granite Coast
+How do I get around?on the Pink Granite Coast

 The Pink Granite Coast offers a number of ways to get around, depending on your needs and desires.
-Public transport and its many lines that run all year round.
-Soft mobility: electrically-assisted bicycles and a network of electric vehicle charging points are part of an eco-responsible approach.
+Public transport with its many lines running all year round.
+Soft mobility: electrically-assisted bicycles and a network of charging points for electric vehicles are part of an eco-responsible approach.

 Public transport